-- A. All probationary teachers will be evaluated yearly. - B. Probationary teachers will be subject to two (2) formal observations and one (1) Mid-Year Review during the first half of the school year. - C. Procedures for conducting evaluation will be determined by the evaluator with input from the teacher.
-The evaluation will include the regular collection of data and feedback and improvement opportunities that are reasonably and timely provided. - D. The Mid-Year Review for all probationary teachers will take place on or before December 15.
-During this review, progress toward achieving school and personal goals should be discussed and the teacher should have a clear understanding of their potential effectiveness rating based on evidence available to date.
-The Mid-Year Review should provide enough feedback to allow the teacher to reasonably assess and improve upon any performance deficiencies. - E. Probationary teachers will be subject to two (2) formal observations and a final professional practice rating during the second half of the school year.
-The evaluator shall complete this
+- A. All probationary teachers will be evaluated annually by a member of the Administrative Council (i.e. AdCo). - B. Probationary teachers will be subject to one (1) formal observations and one (1)Mid-Year Review meeting during the first half of the school year. - C. Procedures for conducting evaluation will be determined by the evaluator with input from the teacher.
+The evaluation will include the regular collection of data and feedback and improvement opportunities that are reasonably and timely provided.